Iso Rae

 B. 1860 – 1940

-Born in Collingwood, Melbourne in 1860, Iso Rae was one of only two Australian women artists to document the First World War in France.
+Born in Collingwood, Melbourne, Iso Rae was one of only two Australian women artists to document the First World War in France.
 Rae began her artistic training at the National Gallery School at the age of 17, where she studied with future luminaries including Tom Roberts and Frederick McCubbin.
 In 1887, she moved to Paris with her mother and sister, immersing herself in the city's art scene, which was deeply influenced by French post-impressionism.

 To read a more in-depth biography of the artist, click here.